HMCS Star: Second World War (1939–1945)

 On 7 May 1942 it was announced by the Navy that each major naval reserve unit would help meet the growing demand for technically skilled sailors within the fleet by training personnel in specialist skills.
 Shifting from a purely recruiting role and now to one of specialist training, Star was assigned to train new sailors in radio and electrical engineering.
 With that, 130 young men from across Canada were assigned to Hamilton and their training was divided between Star, Westdale Technical School (radio work) and Hamilton Technical Institute (electrical engineering).
 Due to the large complement of sailors at Star, a full medical and dental service was added to the unit.

 In the winter of 1942, the University Naval Training Division (UNTD) concept was introduced in Hamilton by Professor A. W. "Jack" Baker, when he stood up an experimental reserve training division at the Ontario Agricultural College (OAC) in Guelph.
 Attached to HMCS Star for the school term, Baker aimed to establish other Naval Training Units at universities across Canada to secure recruits who will otherwise enter the army's Canadian Officers Training Corps (COTC) or the air force's University Air Training Plan (UATP).

 In February 1943, with the success of the UNTD in Guelph, Professor Baker was brought into the RCNVR as an Acting Lieutenant Commander (SB) and appointed to the position of Staff Officer University Naval Training at McMaster University in Hamilton.
 Under Naval Order 2854 dated 19 June 1943, Baker set out across the country to establish 15 UNTDs.
 By the time the UNTD program was shut down in 1968, over 7,800 reserve officers were commissioned, of which 500 had trained at Star; and of whom 53 lost their lives during the Second World War.

 On 1 February 1943, the Department of National Defence purchased 2.04 hectare near Eastwood Park from the City of Hamilton to accommodate the growing unit.
 On 24 April 1943, the foundations were laid for a new HMCS Star building, with the opening occurring six months later.
 Intended as a prototype for Naval Reserve structures, the building demonstrated good craftsmanship and handling of materials.
 At this time, HMCS Star had a strength of approximately one thousand personnel with 681 in trades training, 281 undergoing basic training and 56 officers.

-Between 1941 and 1945, HMCS Star enlisted and trained 7,490 officers, men, and women for service during the Second World War and Hamilton sailors were to display dauntless courage and resourcefulness during the war.
+Between 1941 and 1945, HMCS Star enlisted and trained 7,490 officers, men, and women for service during the Second World War.
 The Distinguished Service Medal was awarded to Chief Petty Officer Donald Portree, Torpedoman Dan Gearing and Signaller Eugine Tobin.